ssakharkar/wine-quality-prediction/README.md

 **Table 4: Macro Precision Test Results for White Wine**

-As seen in Tables 3 and 4 as well as Figure 6, SVM models perform the best for wine quality prediction.
+As seen in Tables 3-4 and Figures 7-8, SVM models perform the best for white wine quality prediction.
 With both SVM models scoring the highest, this also lends to the idea that there is more of a nonlinear relationship between the chemical properties of white wine and its perceived quality.
 Model-based feature selection with LinearSVC doesn't alter the accuracy or macro precision score versus using all features much for the white wine data, except for with SVC which is hurt by a 10% drop in macro precision.

 ## Conclusion
 Through our model experimentation and parameter tuning, we conclude that the RBF/Gaussian kernel is optimal for SVR while the polynomial kernel is optimal for SVC.
 Linear Regression performed the best for red wine quality prediction with a macro precision of approximately 0.50 while SVC performed the best for white wine quality prediction with a macro precision of approximately 0.37.
 As previously discussed, the results suggest that red wine has a linear relationship between chemical properties and quality while white wine has a nonlinear relationship between chemical properties and quality.
 Finally, model-based feature selection did not significantly help achieve better performance for any of the models we experimented with.

+The most significant chemical properties contributing to red wine quality appear to be alcohol (positive correlation) and volatile acidity (negative correlation).
+The most significant chemical properties contributing to white wine quality appear to be density (negative correlation) and residual sugar (positive correlation).

 ## Limitations and Future Work
 Both red and white wine datasets are relatively small in size, which hurts their generalizability.
 Expanding these datasets in the future would strengthen the predictive power and generalization strength of these models.
 Additional data would also help address the class imbalance issue in both red and white wine.
 The datasets we used were highly imbalanced with median quality ratings (5-6) being the most common and ratings of 0, 1, 2, and 10 not showing up at all.